Documentation Index

 How Sentiment Is Determined

 Threadlytics uses a simple keyword matching approach to analyze sentiment.
-Each mention is analyzed for the presence of positive and negative signal words within the content.- Positive: words like amazing, great, love, recommend, helpful
+Each mention is analyzed for the presence of positive and negative signal words within the content.

 - Negative: words like terrible, bad, hate, bug, expensive, slow